Eunice-Kamore/IT-Support-Projects/README.md

 1. **Windows Server 2022**: Serves as the domain controller and the system administrator's primary workstation.
 2. **Windows 10 (Helpdesk)**: Represents a helpdesk environment equipped with tools like RSAT for Active Directory management.
-3. **Windows 10 (Local User)**: Simulates a user for in an organization for testing purposes such as password resets and troubleshooting.
+3. **Windows 10 (Local User)**: Simulates a user in an organization for testing purposes such as password resets and troubleshooting.

 ---